ericandrewlewis/say-yes-to-https/setup-https.md

 ## Serve HTTP and HTTPS

 Configure your site to serve both HTTP and HTTPS traffic.
+Although HTTP is insecure, clients may look for your website over this protocol, e.g. a user typing in `http://yoursite.com` into their browser.
+We'll take steps to make sure these requests are upgraded to the secure version, but we don't want to break browsing experiences by not serving HTTP at all.

 Mozilla has an [HTTPS configuration generator](https://mozilla.github.io/server-side-tls/ssl-config-generator/) which produces boilerplate for adding HTTPS to various web servers.